-It happens to even the most savvy shoppers -- you buy a pair of beautiful leather boots only to find that the toe box pinches just enough to rub your toes the wrong way.
+It happens to even the most savvy shoppers – you buy a pair of beautiful leather boots only to find that the toe box pinches just enough to rub your toes the wrong way.
 It's always better to buy a size up with boots, especially if you plan to wear thick winter socks, and to test them out before you buy them.
-If you have too-tight boots, there are several home remedies to stretch out the toe box and give your piggies some room to breathe.
+If your boots are too tight, try out several home remedies to stretch out the toe box and give your piggies some room to breathe.

-Fill a spray bottle with 1 part water, 1 part rubbing alcohol.
+Fill a spray bottle with one part water, one part rubbing alcohol.
 Spritz the inside of your boots lightly with the mixture to help stretch out the leather.
 It's a cobbler's secret weapon.

-Slip on two or three pairs of thick socks, and then squeeze into the boots and walk around in them while you're at home.
+Slip on two or three pairs of thick socks.
+Squeeze into the boots and walk around in them while you're at home.
 Wiggle your feet inside your boots, stand on your tiptoes and move your toes around as much as you can.
 The socks, combined with all your fidgeting, will help stretch the toe box of your boots.
 The longer you wear them, the better they'll stretch.

 Blow hot air from a hair dryer over your boots as you're stretching them out.
 The warm air helps soften the leather, making them even looser.
 Use your hair dryer for three to five minutes.
 Strip off the extra socks and test out the boots.
 Repeat if necessary.